jsandler18/c-vector/README.md

 # c-vector
-I wrote this for school projects.
+I wrote this for use in my school projects.
+A dynamic C vector is a nice thing to have in your back pocket if you need it.
 Feel free to use it

 # Functions